-The goal of the Triple-I’s Resilience Project is to demonstrate the power of insurance as a force for resilience by telling the story of how insurance coverage helps governments, businesses and individuals recover faster and more completely after catastrophes.
+The goal of the Triple-I’s Resilience Accelerator is to demonstrate the power of insurance as a force for resilience by telling the story of how insurance coverage helps governments, businesses and individuals recover faster and more completely after catastrophes.

 Working with our partners, the Triple-I will use advanced data analytics to create tools that empower consumers, businesses, and governments to build more resilient communities before perils happen – and to speed up the pace of the recovery after.
-By socializing data and making it more transparent and actionable, the Resilience Project will enable users to allocate resources more effectively toward safeguarding against loss of life and property.
+By socializing data and making it more transparent and actionable, the Resilience Accelerator will enable users to allocate resources more effectively toward safeguarding against loss of life and property.

-Dr. Steven Weisbart, Triple-I chief economist, outlines key practical and behavioral patterns that create “coverage gaps,” and the role the Resilience Project will play in laying out the value of resilience in terms of lives saved and uninsured financial losses averted.
+Dr. Steven Weisbart, Triple-I chief economist, outlines key practical and behavioral patterns that create “coverage gaps,” and the role the Resilience Accelerator will play in laying out the value of resilience in terms of lives saved and uninsured financial losses averted.

 Map and data